Skip to main content

 • Adjust task slots per worker to match workload for simple one-stage jobs.

 • For shuffle-heavy jobs, experiment to find the minimum number of shuffle partitions that avoid backlogs and adjust from there.
-The job won't be scheduled if the cluster doesn’t have enough slots.
+The compute won't schedule the job if it doesn't have enough slots.

 note